frederiknolte/indirect-response/README.md

 For more details of this survey, see [Mechanical Turk Survey](mturk_questions.md).

-## Results
+## 🥇 Results

-Read our paper, view our presentation, or explore the IPython notebooks in this repository to learn more!
+Read our paper, view our [presentation](slides.pdf), or explore the IPython notebooks in this repository to learn more!

 ## ❤️ Acknowledgments